 FCA and Compliance Issues Concerning S/M/W/SDV Businesses Enterprises

 As I mentioned a few days ago in discussing DOJ’s annual False Claims Act (FCA) press release, the healthcare industry is still the darling of DOJ and whistleblowers.
-Healthcare matters comprised about 87% of DOJ’s affirmative civil recoveries in FY 2019.
+Healthcare fraud matters comprised about 87% of DOJ’s affirmative civil recoveries in FY 2019.
 That said, Duke University’s $112.5 million grant fraud settlement demonstrates the importance of compliance in any field.
-Another case from 2019 involved less money, but was a giant in its own right and has some historical precedent here in Nashville.
+Another government procurement fraud case from 2019 involved less money, but was a giant in its own right and has some historical precedent here in Nashville.

 There is precedent for these types of small, disadvantaged, minority, women’s, and service-disabled veteran business enterprise (S/M/W/SDVBE) cases in the Middle District of Tennessee in the transportation and construction space…Federal contractors need to be alert when bidding on and executing federal contracts with S/M/W/SDVBE requirements.